 When you’re developing PLC code it can be difficult to test the behavior of the whole code, due to all the disconnected in and outputs.
 A colleague of mine found a nice solution how you can create a digital twin of the real machine.
 The digital twin then simulates the behavior of the real one.
 In this article I’ll show you how you can do this with a simple oven project.

 My parents bought a new fridge a few years ago.
 After the first year the energy bill came in and it was drastically lower then the year before.
 A large part of the energy saving came from the new fridge.
 As I started to look into the savings, I learned some interesting developments in the household appliances sector.

 A lukewarm semi-fresh, semi-fried summer starter dish.

 Source control is an essential tool when you’re developing software.
 Yet, there is little information online on how to do it for TwinCAT projects.
-In this post, I’ll share some tips and tricks I picked up along the way.
-The main focus will be git, but many points apply to other source control systems as well.
+In this post, I share some tips and tricks I picked up along the way.
+The main focus is git, but many points apply to other source control systems as well.

 I was wondering if overloading functions in TwinCAT was possible, but I found out that this is not the case.
 I did however realize that overloading is possible using a few work-arounds.
 In this article I’ll show how to mimic this behavior with extended structs.

 Use this easy wok sauce to make a quick (vegan) meal which tastes great!